|Click on respective picture to see the reaction on compression and rebounding!|

 In the history of the suspension, the floating axle was the first step forward, from the rigid, driven axle, towards the modern independent suspension.
 Without this, or a more complicated construction, power to the drive-axle cannot be realised.
 It was built until about 1970, in isolated cases (e.g., the VW-Beetle, picture below) somewhat longer.
 In this construction the unsprung masses are distinctly lower than with the driven rigid axle.
 One can easily recognize vehicles with a floating axle, because when raising the vehicle, the rear wheels take on a positive camber.

 The differential gearbox is fastened onto the car-flooring.
-Near to the double-jointed floating axle (see picture 2) there are two joints installed, these are lubricated by the rear axle oil and sealed with rubber sleeves.
+Near to the double-jointed swing axle (see picture above) there are two joints installed, these are lubricated by the rear axle oil and sealed with rubber sleeves.
 The axle shafts, together with the wheels, carry out a pendulum-like movement when the springs are compress or rebound.

 Because there were no drive-shafts with a permanent gease filling like we have today, there were no joints on the wheels.
 As welcome as the pendulum movement is when compressing the springs, so disadvantageous is it when the springs rebound.
 The wheels take on a positive camber, which causes the vehicle to have a tendency to tilt to the side when cornering.

 This effect is reduced by the single-joint swing axle (picture 1), e.g., in the Mercedes 190 (1956) up to the /8 (1968).
 In these models a tiltable differential is mounted to the coachwork.
 Thus, these vehicles need only one joint.
 In addition, the pendulum shafts are longer, which somewhat reduces the change in camber when the springs compress or rebound.